-- there is a minimum price - there is a base charge and a per tonne charge above 5 tonnes - for aircraft above 30 tonnes, there is a weight charge based on the square root of weight
+- there is a base charge and a per tonne charge above 5 tonnes - for aircraft above 30 tonnes, there is a weight charge based on the square root of weight

-Expressed as a formula this is:

-For aircraft flying IFR, the greater of the Minimum Price or: for aircraft weights under 5 tonnes = Base Rate x MCTOW / 5 for aircraft weights 5-30 tonnes = Base Rate + Weight Rate x (MCTOW - 5) for aircraft weights above 30 tonnes = Base Rate + Weight Rate x 5 x Square Root of (MCTOW - 5) where the Minimum Price, Base Rate and Weight Rate are provided by the relevant price table.
+Expressed as a formula this is: For aircraft flying IFR, the greater of the Minimum Price or: for aircraft weights under 5 tonnes = Base Rate x MCTOW / 5 for aircraft weights 5-30 tonnes = Base Rate + Weight Rate x (MCTOW - 5) for aircraft weights above 30 tonnes = Base Rate + Weight Rate x 5 x Square Root of (MCTOW - 5) where the Minimum Price, Base Rate and Weight Rate are provided by the relevant price table.
 Price tables provide the prices for each service and location.
+Price tables are provided in table.
+Price tables provide the prices for each service and location.
 Price tables are provided in Airways' standard terms and conditions.

-MCTOW/ is an always file and a single file and the second states of the second states and the second states an where MCTOW is an aircraft's maximum certified take-off weight measured in tonnes.
+where MCTOW is an aircraft's maximum certified take-off weight measured in tonnes.